 There are two sides to every story, and bioplastics are no different.
 They have great potential and many positive attributes, yet these are countered by an almost equal number of drawbacks.
 Both sides of the equation need to be considered closely when considering the environmental impact of bioplastics in our society.

-- Reduction in fossil-fuel use and reliance on non-renewable resources
+- They reduce the use of fossil-fuels and reliance on non-renewable resources.

-- Higher manufacturing cost—though this is changing as more companies begin to make bioplastics
+- They have a higher manufacturing cost—though this is changing as more companies begin to make bioplastics.

-- Not suitable for use in a number of products
+- They’re not suitable for use in a number of products.

-- Use of plant sugar and starch sources could negatively impact food prices
+- Use of plant sugar and starch sources could have a negative impact on food prices.

 Demand for bioplastics is growing.
 Advances in technology have improved product quality and versatility, while lowering production costs.
 This, in conjunction with rising fossil-fuel costs, has resulted in more companies entering the bioplastic market, promoting further research and competition.
 The renewability and availability of raw materials, the various disposal options for bioplastics, coupled with rising consumer demand for environmentally responsible products has led some to claim the industry has hit its ‘ tipping point GLOSSARY tipping pointThe point at which a series of small changes or incidents becomes significant enough to cause a larger, more important change. ’.

-At present, bioplastics make up around 1% of the total plastics market, a tiny drop in the plastic ocean.
+At present, bioplastics make up around 1 per cent of the total plastics market, a tiny drop in the plastic ocean.
 However, analysts forecast strong growth within the sector.
-Published market reviews on bioplastics project growth rates ranging from 15 to 35 percent between 2010-2020.
+Published market reviews on bioplastics project growth rates ranging from 15 to 35 per cent between 2010 and 2020.
 By 2018 production capacity of bioplastics will be over 6.7 million tonnes.
-The top performers are expected to the drop-ins such as bio-PET and bio-PE, followed by PLA.
+The top performers are expected to be the drop-ins such as bio-PET and bio-PE, followed by PLA.
 This reflects the industry’s move away from fully compostable products to those that already have established recycling streams.
 While PLA is compostable, the low number of industrial composting facilities are currently reducing its appeal.